-Professional indemnity insurance is essential for immigration consultants.
-Not just because it's a risky profession – the OISC insists you have it.
+Professional indemnity (PI) insurance is a must-have for immigration consultants.
+Not just because it's a risky profession – the OISC (Office of the Immigration Services Commissioner) insists you have it.
 And you can't be an immigration consultant without OISC membership.

 That's not a bad thing.
-The OISC are a great source of advice when it comes to navigating tricky rules and legislation.
-Plus they're sponsored by the Home Office, so you know the government's on your side.
+The OISC is a great source of advice when it comes to navigating tricky rules and legislation.
+Plus, they're sponsored by the Home Office, so you know you've got the government on your side.

-But, a quick look at gov.uk reveals a load of regulations for immigration consultants to stick to.
+But, a quick look at gov.uk reveals a load of regulations to stick to.
+Even concerning your immigration consultants' insurance.
 This one puzzled us a little:

 "If a client isn’t satisfied with the immigration advice and services provided, they’re entitled to raise their concerns with the regulated organisation...
 OISC strongly recommends that advisers also include in that letter information about their PI insurance.